-By Max Morris.
-Last Updated 30th May 2022.
+By Megan Webster.
+Last Updated 21st November 2022.
 Could you sue the council for emotional distress after a personal data breach even if you didn’t incur financial losses?
 Throughout this guide, we shall look at how a personal data breach can mean a data breach victim could potentially make a claim.
 A local authority, along with other organisations that decide how and why personal data is processed (known also as a data controller) must keep the data they hold about you secure.

 If they fail to take the necessary steps to keep this personal information safe, and there is a data breach, then a data subject (those whose data has been breached) could be eligible to make a personal data breach claim.